Western storms bring flood threats, snow for Christmas - NewsBreak

 “The last storm just killed us, buried our road,” he told KABC-TV.
 “My street turned into a creek bed about 2-and-a-half feet deep with rocks and mud.
 I hope it doesn’t do it again.”

-Forecasters said that the Pacific Northwest was facing frigid temperatures, and measurable snow was possible in both Seattle and Portland.
+The Pacific Northwest was facing frigid temperatures and measurable snow was possible in both Seattle and Portland, forecasters said.

 Seattle planned to open two severe weather shelters in the evenings starting Saturday.
-Daytime temperatures could struggle to reach freezing, and overnight lows could drop to single digits into next week, National Weather Service meteorologist Reid Wolcott said.375 dead, 56 missing after typhoon slams Philippines
+Daytime temperatures could struggle to reach freezing and overnight lows could drop to single digits into next week, National Weather Service meteorologist Reid Wolcott said.

 “This is a rare event,” Wolcott said Thursday.
 “It’s been years since those of us at the weather service in Seattle have seen forecast data like this.”